Maker of Movies, Lover of Science

 Teller of Stories About Science

 Studied physics astronomy, religion, history.
-Used to build lasers but now has to restrict himself to more modest doomsday machines.
+Used to build lasers.

 Matthew Stanley teaches and researches the history and philosophy of science.
 He holds degrees in astronomy, religion, physics, and the history of science and is interested in the connections between science and the wider culture.
 He is the author of Einstein’s War: How Relativity Triumphed Amid the Vicious Nationalism of World War I (Dutton, 2019), the story of how pacifism and friendship led to scientific revolution.